V1P3R-FMG/free-map-genie/README.md

 > import or export map data using the browser action.
 > In case you want to switch browser or devices, or even if you want to keep a backup.

+> [!WARNING]
+> Data will be stored locally in your browser, This means if you clear your browser cache, Data will
+> be lost as well.
+You can use the [data page](/docs/popup.md#data) to export data and import it back
+> later.

 <h1>PRO Feature Support</h1>
 <table>
 	<tr>